Nuto/LoRaTemperatureSensor/README.md

 ### Housing optimizations

-The first housing variant still had few openings due to the additional optimization, the sensor now reacts faster to changes.
+The first housing variant (V1) still had few openings due to the additional optimization, the sensor now reacts faster to changes.
+The current housing variant is (V2)

 ### Temperature profile